 A cotton screenprinted "motoped." t-shirt with the motoped logo on it.
-Free shipping within the US.Estimated delivery:Ships within the US only
+Free shipping within the US.Estimated delivery:Only ships to: United States

 Motoped Frame kit - includes Frame, Swing-arm, Sub-frame, Jack-shaft assembly, Rear Hub, Sprockets, Exhaust assembly.
-970+80 US Domestic shippingEstimated delivery:Ships within the US only
+970+80 US Domestic shippingEstimated delivery:Only ships to: United States

 This will be everything but the motor.
 The bike will include Marzocchi 888 CR forks and must be picked up in Santa Cruz.Estimated delivery:

 This will be everything but the motor.
-The bike will include Marzocchi 888 CR forks! $2720+190 shippingEstimated delivery:Ships within the US only
+The bike will include Marzocchi 888 CR forks! $2720+190 shippingEstimated delivery:Only ships to: United States

 This will be the full bike with a Lifan 49cc motor.
 The bike will include Marzocchi 888 CR forks!
 With this option you must pick up the bike yourself in Santa Cruz, CA.Estimated delivery:

 This will be the full bike with a Lifan 49cc motor.
-The bike will include Marzocchi 888 CR forks! $2950+375 shippingEstimated delivery:Ships within the US only
+The bike will include Marzocchi 888 CR forks! $2950+375 shippingEstimated delivery:Only ships to: United States

 - (50 days)